Creative-banda/Business_Application/README.md

 # ShopSphere

-**ShopSphere** is a mobile app project built using **React Native** and **Firebase**.
+**ShopSphere** is a mobile app project built using **React Native** and **Express**.
 This app serves as a platform for discovering and managing local businesses, showcasing essential features such as user authentication, shop searches, and business profile management.
 The UI design is inspired by a YouTube channel that I found appealing, and I've infused my own creativity into it to develop this app.

 ## Features